matteokosina/java-toolbox/README.md

 4. Push your changes to your GitHub profile.
 5. Create a Pull Request.
 6. The Pull Request will be reviewed and if acceptable, will be merged into the main branch by the repository maintainer.
+   A Github Action then builds the updated documentation.

 ## Code Contribution